 A Levels give young people a chance to find out about their GCSE subjects in greater depth or do one of the subjects that many schools and colleges only offer at A Level such as Law, Economics or Psychology.
-It is possible to combine vocational qualifications such as BTEC Level 3 qualifications or OCR qualifications with A Levels.
+It is possible to combine vocational qualifications such as BTEC Level 3 qualifications or OCR qualifications with A Levels depending on the school or college attending.
 These qualifications attract UCAS points (many universities indicate the number of UCAS points needed for entry to their courses) in the same way as A Levels.

 At 16 your child could choose to study towards a vocational qualification.

 Vocational qualifications offer practical learning programmes that relate to specific job roles or employment sectors.